andybalham/blog-source-code/blog-posts/inter-stack-parameters.md

 ## The Lambda stack

-The next step was to create the stack that would contain the Lambda functions that will call the mock APIs.
-As with the mock API stack, this would take a properties object that allowed the passing of the name of the parameter for the mock API URL.
+The next step was to create the stack that would contain the Lambda functions that call the mock APIs.
+As with the mock API stack, this took a properties object to allow the name of the parameter to be passed in.

 ```TypeScript
 export interface LoanProcessorTestStackProps {